 The UE may be configured with a set of default PC5 QoS parameters, as defined in TS 23.287 [2] clause 5.1.2.1.
 For NR based unicast, groupcast and broadcast mode communication over PC5, Per-flow QoS model for PC5 QoS management could be applied.
 This may need to be charged differently based on the monitored QoS for them respectively.

-For Direct communication via ProSe UE-to-Network Relay or UE-to-UE relay, PC5 QoS handling to support end-to-end QoS is concluded TR 23.752 [3].
+For Direct communication via ProSe UE-to-Network Relay, PC5 QoS handling to support end-to-end QoS is defined in TS 23.304 [11].

 The end-to-end QoS for a relay service handling is supported as shown in figure below.